From Left : Disha Sanjanwala, Stacey Madden, Leskin Lambert, Emma Riley, Julia Brachi, Erica Adkins (Maternity Leave), Tina Voordouw, Kogie Naidoo

 An active approach to learning is our philosophy, keeping our students engaged and loving school.
 We have high expectations of our students and provide all the support they need to excel and be the very best they can be.

 In Years 5 and 6, our students are exposed to a range of opportunities in sport, culture and the arts encouraging them to develop strengths in a range of areas.

 Mrs Shea Bowden (Associate Principal Senior School)

 My name is Shea Bowden I am the Associate Principal of senior school.
 I am very lucky to be leading a very talented and hardworking Senior school syndicate full of passionate teachers!
 I have a passion for sport, in particular running and I believe in a programme that includes an active approach to learning and problem-solving skills, I am the PE/ Health co-ordinator in the school also.
 Please feel free to come and see me about any concerns or suggestions you may have.
 I look forward to meeting you.

 Hello, my name is Erica Taylor.
-I have been at Manurewa West Primary School for a little over three years now and am currently in Room Four with a class of awesome year 6 students.
+I have been at Manurewa West Primary School for a around 4 years now and am currently in Room Four with a class of awesome year 6 students.
 I love being involved with the training and coordination of the events for the extra-curricular sports teams, in particular, the softball and basketball teams.
-I love teaching at our school and look forward to getting to know my new students and their families.
+I enjoy teaching at our school and look forward to getting to know my new students and their families.
 Please feel free to pop in anytime to have a chat about your child and their learning.